 Travelers using motor vehicles on official state business may be reimbursed for all other parking, including airport parking except as listed above, ferry fares, and road and bridge tolls.
 For each transaction over $5, a receipt is required.

 Travel with a personal vehicle is limited to 99 miles per roundtrip/day.
 If you are traveling more than 99 miles, it is encouraged that you use a rental vehicle with the State's contracted vendors/rates (see below for details).

-Rental vehicle expenses must be included in the online Spend Authorization.
-A Vehicle Rental Request Form must be signed by the person taking the trip and uploaded to the Spend Authorization when someone enters the SA on behalf of the traveler.
-Routine in-state field travel does not require a Spend Authorization unless a rental vehicle will be used.
+Rental vehicle expenses must be included in the Spend Authorization (SA).
+A Vehicle Rental Request Form must be signed by the person taking the trip and uploaded to the SA when someone enters the SA on behalf of the traveler.
+Routine in-state field travel does not require a SA unless a rental vehicle will be used.

 Employees are allowed up to the Standard Size Vehicle for rentals.
-If you are traveling with more than 2 people and/or need a larger rental for a specific business function, you may request to be allowed a larger rental vehicle on the vehicle rental.
-Provide justification why the larger vehicle should be allowed.
+If you are traveling with more than 2 people and/or need a larger rental for a specific business function, you may request a larger rental vehicle on the vehicle rental form.
+Justification must be included.

 Foreign Currency Conversion